eatangphd/IEEE-CIS-Fraud-Detection/README.md

 ## 📊 Business Problem

-**The Cost of Fraud:** Global online payment fraud losses are projected to exceed $48 billion annually.
-Traditional rule-based systems catch only 30-40% of fraud while flagging 10x more false positives.
+**The Cost of Fraud:** Fraud costs companies billions annually.
+This project builds a model to identify fraudulent credit card transactions in real-time, balancing the need to catch fraud (Recall) without annoying customers (Precision).

 **The Challenge:** Build a model that:
 - ✅ Catches >85% of fraudulent transactions (High Recall)